Yoorkin/evoBasic-lang/README.md

 - [x] lexer and parser: generate parse tree
 - [x] semantic check: type check,generate symbol table and translate parse tree to abstract tree
 - [x] IL generator: translate abstract tree to intermediate language
-- [ ] package file (.bkg) generator and loader
+- [x] package file (.bkg) generator and loader
+- [ ] package manager
 - [ ] evoBasic vm
 - [ ] runtime library

-EvoBasic cannot generate any executable file yet.
+EvoBasic cannot run any executable file yet.
 But you can use option `--dev-info` to print information ( tokens,parse tree,abstract tree,symbol table and IL ) during compilation to check if the compiler works.

 # How to build